-TAB 3 Customer Service and Cultural Competency:
+TAB 3 Customer Service:

-- 1) How will your services meet the needs of County customers and/or the public?
-What are the language capabilities of the staff assigned to the services? - 2) In the event of a routine problem, who is to be contacted within your organization? - 3) In the event of the identification of a problem by the County, its clients/patients, and/or other applicable constituents, describe how you will address such problems and the timeframe for addressing them. - 4) Describe how you will involve diverse ethnic/racial and cultural groups, women and consumers in service planning and delivery.
-What is your organization's plan for providing culturally appropriate services.
+- Describe how you will involve diverse ethnic/racial and cultural groups in service planning and delivery.
+What is your organizations plan for providing culturally and linguistically appropriate services?
 Attach your Cultural Competency plan if available.
-The plan should include a description of; a) policies and practices that promote diversity, cultural humility and inclusion; b) formal forums or venues for discussing relevant issues; c) how demographic data will be collected and utilized; d) staffing objectives that reflect the diversity of the community served; e) a relevant training plan for staff.
+The plan should include a description of; a) policies and practices that promote diversity, cultural humility and inclusion; b) formal forums or venues for discussing relevant issues; c) how demographic data will be collected and utilized; d) staffing objectives that reflect the diversity of the community served; e) a relevant training plan for staff. - 2) In the event of a routine problem, who is to be contacted within your organization? - 3) In the event of the identification of a problem by the County, its clients/patients, and/or other applicable constituents, describe how you plan to address such problems and the timeframe for addressing them.